 2. Dehydration

-Our body temperature rises through exercise and to moderate this rise and cool down our bodies, we will sweat.
-If we are exercising at high intensities we can expect to lose a lot of water and quickly dehydrate because we are losing more water than we are taking in.
+If we exercise at high intensities, we can expect to lose a lot of water and quickly dehydrate because we are losing more water than we are taking in.

-When supplementing with creatine our muscles will draw in more water, and retain more fluid than they would when not using creatine.
+When supplementing with creatine, our muscles will draw in more water and retain more fluid than they would when not using creatine.
 This process has led to a misconception that using creatine causes dehydration and by association, dizziness.

-There has been some discussion that because our muscles are absorbing more water through creatine use, that this process takes water away from the body’s other systems that require water to function, like regulating body temperature through sweat – consequently making dehydration more likely.
+There has been some discussion that because our muscles are absorbing more water through creatine use, this process takes water away from the body’s other systems that require water to function, like regulating body temperature through sweat – consequently making dehydration more likely.

 However, the research on this indicates otherwise.
-In fact the available research supports creatine use could help combat dehydration.
+In fact, the available research supports creatine use could help combat dehydration.

 3. Caffeine

-Caffeine as a pre workout stimulant is arguably just as popular a supplement as creatine is in the fitness industry and you may be wondering why it is a relevant consideration here?
+Caffeine as a pre-workout stimulant is arguably just as popular a supplement as creatine is in the fitness industry, and you may be wondering why it is a relevant consideration here?

 Give me a moment to explain…